plexoio/morada/README.md

 ![Responsive Mockup image](https://github.com/plexoio/morada/blob/main/documentation/assets/img/responsive-mockup.png)

-## Development Process <a name="development"></a> | [Index](#index)
+## Development Process <a name="development"></a> | [#](#index)

 We have created 4 `.html` pages, 3 `.css` files, and 1 `.js` file.
 In addition, we have an assets folder, a documentation folder, a vendor folder, and an `.htaccess` file for better caching.
 Naturally, we can also see the `README.md` file.

-It was an exciting journey using our `User-centered Design` approach by Jesse James Garrett.
+It was an exciting journey using our `User-centered Design` approach by Jesse James Garrett:

-On the **strategy** plane, we focused on the problem rather than the solution, determining what we wanted to build.
+- On the `strategy` plane, we focused on the problem rather than the solution, determining what we wanted to build.

-On the **scope** plane, we determined what we could accomplish based on deadlines and resources.
+- On the `scope` plane, we determined what we could accomplish based on deadlines and resources.
 That's the reason why we created an MVP and not all main desired functionalities are active.
 This first iteration is for presentation and marketing for Morada Hotel, allowing clients to see that their hotel has started building something.

-On the **structure** plane, we put in more work that helped us code better, defining the content, folder distribution, user interactions, feature locations, and user navigation.
+- On the `structure`plane, we put in more work that helped us code better, defining the content, folder distribution, user interactions, feature locations, and user navigation.

-On the **skeleton** plane, we began giving form to our ideas.
+- On the `skeleton` plane, we began giving form to our ideas.
 From two mindmaps, we designed our wireframe using Adobe XD.
 We could see how the project was coming to life and decided what could be improved and what was already fantastic.

-On the **surface** plane, we established our colors, fonts, elements, content, and everything that users can see in the system.
+- On the `surface` plane, we established our colors, fonts, elements, content, and everything that users can see in the system.
 Each plane is related to the others, and the surface is the final projection of our work.

 We encountered various challenges during the planning process, documentation process, and coding process.
 However, with patience and perseverance, we found a solution for each one.